Orange Collective

 Founder & CEO

-A decade in nuclear before founding Apollo: advanced reactor designer on EDF's SMR team in France, reactor core physics at Engie (Belgium's nuclear operator), then a PhD in Nuclear Engineering at MIT under Prof. Koroush Shirvan — with work alongside Westinghouse, NuScale, and Rolls-Royce on PWR development.
-15 peer-reviewed publications and 2 patents on reactor design and fuel optimization.
+A decade in nuclear before founding Apollo: advanced reactor designer for EDF (the world's largest nuclear operator), reactor operator at Engie (Belgium's nuclear operator), then a PhD in Nuclear Engineering at MIT under Prof. Koroush Shirvan — with work alongside Westinghouse, NuScale, and Rolls-Royce on PWR development.
+17 peer-reviewed publications and 3 patents on reactor design and fuel optimization.

 Drew Walker